Prince Rupert, BC

 PRINCE RUPERT BRITISH COLUMBIA – WHERE CANADA'S WILDERNESS BEGINS.

 The City of Prince Rupert remains at the edge of wilderness, secure in a sheltered inner harbour and protected by a rim of islands along the famed Inside Passage.
-The island community is ideally situated on British Columbia's beautiful North Coast, only a short distance from the Queen Charlotte Islands and Ketchikan Alaska.
+The island community is ideally situated on British Columbia's beautiful North Coast, only a short distance from the Queen Charlotte Islands and Ketchikan, Alaska.

-About the North Coast of BC
+About the North Coast of British Columbia

 Archaeological evidence indicates the North Coast of British Columbia has been inhabited by First Nations for over 10,000 years.
 Prince Rupert is located in the traditional territory of the Tsimshian Nation.
 By the mid 1800s salmon canneries dotted the coastlines, trading posts had been established in Port Essington, Port Simpson, and Metlakatla, with steamships and paddlewheelers serving the area.